PhatNgo13/TASK-TRACKER-APP-10-25/README.md

 -Filter method

 The biggest problem I ran into was working with FS.
 I couldn't get my app to post/fetch JSON data.
 I had an idea on how to display the JSON data with `` template but the logic of FS just didn't make sense to me.
-Working with localStorage was much easier and I was able to complete my project within 1 day.
+Working with localStorage was much easier and I was able to complete my project within 1 day while I had to take the majority of time trying to understan FS.
 My next goal is to create the same App using FS.